skypjack/entt/docs/md/meta.md

 ## Implicitly generated default constructor

-Creating objects of default-constructible types through the reflection system while not having to explicitly register the meta-type or its default constructor is also possible.<br/>
+Creating objects of default constructible types through the reflection system while not having to explicitly register the meta-type or its default constructor is also possible.<br/>
 For example, in the case of primitive types like `int` or `char`, but not just them.

-For default-constructible types only, default constructors are automatically defined and associated with their meta-types, whether they are explicitly or implicitly generated.<br/>
+For default constructible types only, default constructors are automatically defined and associated with their meta-types, whether they are explicitly or implicitly generated.<br/>
 Therefore, this is all needed to construct an integer from its meta-type: